bcgov/cas-data-warehouse/README.md

 - Every data source will be ingested as a separate postgresql schema
 - Permissive data access with no restrictions (user roles will have access to all the data in the warehouse)

+Documentation on how to add data sources to this deployment can be found [here](./docs/adding-new-data-import.md)

 #### 2. V2